bityangke/SPSM/Readme.txt

 Step 3: Run test_vocspsm_resnet for SPSM-resnet101 evaluation, mean IoU of 61.6 can be achieved.

 Step 4:  Please refer to Deeplabv2 for runing CRF as post-processing.
 The mean IoU of 59.9 and 62.3 can be achieved for SPSM-vgg16 and SPSM-resnet101, respectively.
-The released results are contained in https://pan.baidu.com/s/1j5zC_XmNRrwycOYo11h24A.
+The released results on PASCAL VOC 2012 val and test datasets are contained in https://pan.baidu.com/s/1vYiNzcYmqqv08lb2Ub-n3Q.